johnwcowan/r7rs-work/UrisCowan.md

 Otherwise, the component is parsed into
 `scheme`, `specific`, and `fragment` components, and *uri-object* is mutated to contain them.
+All descendant components of these are set to `#f`.

 In addition, %-escapes are decoded as follows
 (no decoding is done in the `whole` component):